yellowmessenger/documentation/docs/platform_concepts/engagement/outbound/outbound-campaigns/run-campaign.md

 5. Configure each template details and click **Next** to continue.

-* For SMS, choose the user's phone number variable and map the variables used in the template to the user property variable.For more details, [see here](#21-sms-template)
+* For SMS, choose the user's phone number variable and map the variables used in the template to the user property variable.For more details, [see here](#21-sms-template).
 * For Email, choose the variable that contains email Id, select the sender ID (email ID), and map the user variables used in the template.
-For more details, [see here](#22-email-template)
+For more details, [see here](#22-email-template).
 * For WhatsApp or Viber, choose the variable containing WhatsApp number, sender ID, and map the user variables used in the template.
-For more details, [see here](#23-whatsappviber-template)
+For more details, [see here](#23-whatsappviber-template).
+* For Microsoft Teams, choose the variable containing **Users contact details**, sender ID, and map the user variables used in the template same as [WhatsApp or Viber template](#23-whatsappviber-template).

    ![](https://i.imgur.com/NXuyf1Q.gif)